carlosrm9/ska-serverless/tools.md

  ```
  where 6.X.X is the desired version.

-Here we have an example of how to run this container (Casa 6.5.0) to clean an already calibrated measurement (obs.calib.ms).
+Here we have an example of how to run this container (Casa 6.5.0) to clean an already calibrated measurement (obs.calib.ms) in MS format.

 ```
 docker run -it -v host/path/to/files:/script amigahub/casa:6.5.0 /casa/casa-6.5.0.15-py3.6/bin/python3 /script/script.py